How to Use ChatGPT to Write Winning Quotes (UK Trades 2026) featured image

 ChatGPT will return a properly formatted quote with an introduction, itemised breakdown, VAT calculation, payment terms, and a professional sign-off.
 The whole thing takes about 30 seconds.

 Here is an example.
 Say you are a plumber and your notes read: "Mrs Johnson, 14 Willow Road, Bristol.
 Leaking bath tap, need new basin mixer, check under sink for damp.
 About 2 hours work plus parts."
 Paste that into the prompt above with your day rate and ChatGPT will give you a complete, professional quote with itemised labour, materials, and VAT.
+If you want a ready-made spreadsheet to plug those figures into, grab our free job estimate template with auto-calculated margins.

 Step 2: Advanced Prompt Templates by Trade